Grand Avenue by Mike Thompson for July 22, 2018

 3. Missing large

-sfreader1 almost 6 years ago
+sfreader1 over 6 years ago

 We may have been free to wander, but we always came home for lunch and dinner.
 Sometimes we ate those meals at friends homes but the mom would call your house to let your family know where you were.
 We always had to be home before dark, which was OK, since we knew that tomorrow would be just as much fun.
 Too bad those days are gone.